This vegan-friendly Vegetable Korma is an easy homemade curry that uses easy-to-find ingredients and a simple step-by-step recipe.

-- 1 TB olive oil OR substitute coconut oil or ghee
+- 1 tablespoon olive oil Optionally, substitute coconut oil or ghee

 - 1 medium onion, diced

-- 1 15oz can fire roasted tomatoes OR 2 tomatoes, diced
+- 15 ounce can fire roasted tomatoes OR 2 tomatoes, diced

-- 3 cups mixture of fresh or frozen vegetables (such as cauliflower, broccoli, & green beans)
+- 3 cups mixture of fresh or frozen vegetables (such as cauliflower, broccoli, bell pepper, & green beans)

 Ginger + Cashew Paste:

-Heat oil over medium heat in a large pan or wok until oil begins to shimmer.
-Add diced onions, garam masala spice mixture, and red pepper flakes.
+- Heat oil over medium heat in a large pan or wok until oil begins to shimmer.
+Add diced onions, garam masala, salt and red pepper flakes.
 Sauté 3-4 minutes, until the spices are fragrant and the onions are translucent.

-Add the ginger and cashew paste to the pan with onions, tomatoes etc. Add turmeric, milk, and cream.
-If you prefer the korma to be a brighter yellow, add more turmeric.
+- Add the ginger and cashew paste to the pan with onions, tomatoes etc. Add turmeric, milk, and cream.

-Season to taste with the salt.
+- Taste the curry.
+If it's bland, add extra salt.
 If it's too spicy for you, add more cream.
 If it isn't hot enough, add more chili flakes.